MykolaMorhunCR/web/README.md

 ---------------------------

-# SPIOS 0405.
+# SPIWEB 0405.
 As User I can navigate through text via clicking on word, I would like to start listening from
 ### Steps:
  - Launch app
  - Choose an [Item]( # SPIWEB .
 AS User i can choose item i want to listen to )